davs3275/sbs/med/collier.md

-early in the morning, make this short speech to yourself: I am getting up now to do the business of a man; and am I out of humour for sfoinor about that I was made for, and for the sake of which I was sent into the world ?
-Was T then designed for nothing but to doze and keep warm beneath the counterpane ?
+early in the morning, make this short speech to yourself: I am getting up now to do the business of a man; and am I out of humour for going about that I was made for, and for the sake of which I was sent into the world ?
+Was I then designed for nothing but to doze and keep warm beneath the counterpane ?
 Well ! but this is a comfortable way of living.
-Grant- ing that ; were you born only for pleasure ? were you never to do anything?
+Granting that ; were you born only for pleasure ? were you never to do anything?
 Is not action the end of your being ?
-Pray look upon the plants and birds, the ants, spiders, and bees, and you will see them all ex- erting their nature, and busy in their station.
+Pray look upon the plants and birds, the ants, spiders, and bees, and you will see them all exerting their nature, and busy in their station.
 Pray, shall not a man act like a man ?
 Why do you not rouse your faculties, and hasten to act according to vour nature ?
 For all that, there is no living without